Michael Des Barres: Acting

 Des Barres has appeared in over 100 different TV shows and almost 30 movies in his career.
-He first started acting at 8 years old as 'The Nux Bar Kid' on posters all over England.
+He first started acting at 8 years old as 'the Nux Bar Kid' on posters all over England.
 He appeared (uncredited) in the 1966 film starring Tony Curtis, Drop Dead Darling.
 His first credited film role was as a supporting cast member in the classic 1967 film To Sir, with Love, playing an East End pupil who always wears dark sunglasses indoors and out, followed by a few other minor roles before he decided to pursue a career in music instead.
 He later concentrated his energies on acting again and was cast in Ghoulies (1985) as cult leader Malcolm Graves, and Nightflyers (1987) as a charismatic empath.
 He worked opposite Clint Eastwood in 1989's Pink Cadillac.
 His other film roles have included Midnight Cabaret (1990), Under Siege (1992), Waxwork II: Lost in Time (1992), A Simple Twist of Fate (1994), and Sugar Town (1999).
-He also appeared in the 2004 film Catch That Kid and had a brief part in David Lynch's classic 2001 film Mulholland Drive.
+He also appeared in the 2004 film Catch That Kid and had a brief part in David Lynch's 2001 film Mulholland Drive.